-- 1. On the ZoneDirector web interface, click the Configure tab. - 2.
-On the menu, click Access Points. - 3.
+- 1. On the ZoneDirector web interface, click the Access Points tab. - 2.
 In the Access Points table, find the AP you want to restrict, and click Edit under the Actions column.
-The editing form appears below your selection. - 4.
+The editing form appears below your selection. - 3.
 Under Advanced Options > Uplink Selection, select the Manual radio button.
-The other APs in the mesh appear below the selection. - 5.
+The other APs in the mesh appear below the selection. - 4.
 Select the check box for each AP that the current AP can use as uplink.
-If you set Uplink Selection for an AP to Manual and the uplink AP that you selected is off or unavailable, the AP status on the Monitor > Access Points page will appear as Isolated Mesh AP. - 6.
+If you set Uplink Selection for an AP to Manual and the uplink AP that you selected is off or unavailable, the AP status on the Access Points page will appear as Isolated Mesh AP. - 5.
 Click OK to save your settings.